Skip to main content

 Config File Approach

 For real applications, I prefer pulling the model choice from a config file rather than hardcoding it in Python.
-A YAML or JSON config separates deployment decisions from code, so ops teams can switch models without touching your source.
+A YAML config separates deployment decisions from code, so ops teams can switch models without touching your source.

 Loading model config from a YAML file